 This approach requires the therapist to act as a facilitator by assisting the client in discovering their own truth and their own process.
 The therapist does this by reflecting back to the client his or her observation with as little of the therapist’s own baggage as possible.
 The therapist witnesses the client’s process from a fresh and accepting point of view.

 Transpersonal psychology is a field of psychology that resonates deeply with soul searchers.
 If you would like to explore your spiritual self and if you would like to understand more about the realm of the human spirit, transpersonal psychology may be the method for you.
-Contact us today at Colorado Women’s Center to schedule an appointment in our Longmont, CO office.
+Contact us today at Colorado Women’s Center to schedule an appointment in our Boulder and Longmont, Colorado locations.